Short web address: helsinki.fi/en/digitala/privacy

 - Teachers’ evaluations of students’ test performances

-- Teachers’ perceptions and opinions about the tool that are being developing (questionnaire, interview)
+- Teachers’ perceptions and opinions about the tool that is being developed (questionnaire, interview)

 B) Data being collected from human raters in the second phase of the project (2019-2023):